milonmaze/privacy-terms-observatory-beta/www.snap.com/en-US/privacy/privacy-by-product.md

 We’ll only collect personal data about your clothing and footwear shopping if you agree or you ask us to provide you with our size and style solutions.
 Learn About Size and Style Privacy

-Advertising

-We are committed to creating products that make Snapchat better for everyone, which is why our ad products are built from scratch.
-These include things like movie trailers in Discover or Sponsored Filters and Lenses.
-Every single person is different, and no one is going to like every ad they see.
-If an ad isn’t relevant to you or you don’t think it belongs on Snapchat, you can always let us know by tapping ⋮ , then tapping ⓘ to report the ad to us!
-We want to show you ads that are relevant to you and your interests — but we don’t want to serve ads that are so custom-tailored that they’re invasive or uncomfortable.
-It’s a difficult balance and we may not always get it right, so we’re always counting on Snapchatters for their feedback.
-Share your experience with us, if you have a moment!

 Spectacles

 Spectacles are sunglasses that capture your world, the way you see it.
 Just press the button to save the moment, in the moment — without having a phone get in the way.
 We specifically made Spectacles sunglasses because they’re meant to be used when you’re out in the world — whether you’re on an adventure or just going about your day.